B-UMMI/proBait/README.md

 ## Installation

-We recommend creating a separate environment to install proBait and its dependencies.
+We recommend creating a separate environment with conda to install proBait and its dependencies.
+You can do this by installing [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install).

 ### Pip